Heat treatment of non ferrous metals

 This process is not a heat-treating process, but it is used to change the characteristics of metals.
 It is performed by deforming metals at room temperature without fractioning.
 Cold working gives more tensile strength and better machinability to the metal.
 However, it changes its shape.

-That is all for this post, where solution heat treatment, annealing, nitriding, precipitation hardening, quenching, and cold working is being explained.
-I hope you get a lot from the article, if so, kindly share it with other students.
-Thanks for reading, see you next time!
+That is all for this article, where I explained solution heat treatment.
+I hope you get a lot from the article; if so, kindly share it with other students.
+Thanks for reading; see you next time!

 Comments